rthurston1/Team01-Web-Application-Cherish/team/m2/data.md

 The indexedDB design is very simple.
 The application can make requests to retrieve or store data.

 ### Data Retrieval
-  - While on the main page (the calendar) the user clicks on any date.
+  -  The user clicks on any date on the main page (the calendar).
 Then the application makes `get` request to the database to fetch the data for the clicked on day.
 After retrieving the data, the app loads up the day view with the stored data.
   - If the key (date clicked on) is not found in the database, then a new blank entry is initialized.

 ### Data Collection